baden03/list-related-attachments/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-Removed languages in favour of WordPress Language Packs.
-Fully tested with WordPress 4.5
+Fully tested with WordPress 4.8